Strategic Brief, Decision-Layer Architecture for Agentic AI

 • Has identified and documented at least one schema edge case not covered by existing playbook

-• Completed first MDS handoff with no playbook gap flagged by the receiving team
+• Completed first Data Services handoff with no playbook gap flagged by the receiving team

 • Handling day-to-day client communication on onboarding status independently